hpsaturn/esp32s3-linux/README.md

 ### Troubleshotting

-If you have problems after step 4, with permission on the serial device, please repeat this step and before to give enter key:
+If you have problems after step 4, with permissions on the serial device, please repeat this step and before to press the enter key, do the next steps:

 1. Open a different terminal and enter to the running container: